 API Tokens Setup Guide

-This comprehensive guide explains all authentication requirements for the Bitbucket to GitHub migration tools, including the audit script, migration script, and optional GitHub CLI integration.
+This comprehensive guide explains all authentication requirements for the Bitbucket to GitHub migration tools, including the audit script and migration script.

 🔑 Authentication Overview